Etam4225/COVID19-NYC-Recovering/README.md

 ### Conclusion

 Although analyzing tax revenue gave me inconclusive data, from taking a look at unemployment data, I was able to see that NYC was recovering somewhat from the big fall in 2020 going into 2021.
 I am however, genuinely curious what the data will show for the 2021 tax revenue because I wonder if it'd show a similar story as with looking at unemployment or not.
-Nonetheless, there is evidence showing that NYC is recovering, but certainly slowly and has not totally recovered by any means.
+Nonetheless, there is still some evidence showing that NYC is recovering, but certainly at a slow rate and has not totally recovered by any means from the impact of COVID-19 (which we still see today).

 # Sources:
 [Cases of Covid](https://data.cityofnewyork.us/Health/COVID-19-Daily-Counts-of-Cases-Hospitalizations-an/rc75-m7u3/data)